MarcoTurzi/SSA-UNet/README.md

 # Requirements

-The following libraries are needed to run our scripts:
+The following libraries are needed to run our scripts

 ```
 tqdm